 The University of California requires that all students have health insurance.
 To help you meet this requirement, UC Davis automatically enrolls all registered students in the Student Health Insurance Plan (SHIP).
 Fees for SHIP coverage are charged to your student account each school term along with your registration fees.
 Students who can demonstrate that they have comparable health insurance may apply for a waiver online.
-If your waiver is approved, your SHIP enrollment will be cancelled, and your student account will be credited to offset the SHIP fee.
+If your waiver is approved, your SHIP enrollment will be canceled, and your student account will be credited to offset the SHIP fee.
 To remain waived, a new waiver application must be filed each academic year.
-SHIP integrates the primary services available through Student Health Services with medical, dental, and vision benefits.
 SHIP provides students with medical insurance, not liability insurance.